lezgintekay/Space-Shooter/README.md

 ### Installing

-After downloading the game's build_space file, you can run it from the .exe file and check it.
+After downloading the files, you can try building the game using Unity.

 ### Information